Man opens fire at San Diego pool party; 1 victim, gunman die

-SAN DIEGO (AP) — A man gunned down seven people at a birthday pool party in an apartment complex near the University of California, San Diego, killing one woman before officers shot and killed him, authorities said.
+SAN DIEGO (AP) — A man sat calmly with a gun on his lap and opened fire on seven people enjoying a birthday party at an apartment complex pool near the University of California, San Diego, killing one woman before officers fatally shot him, witnesses and authorities said.

-Police said the suspect, Peter Selis, 49, shot four black women, two black men and one Latino man Sunday.
-Investigators don’t yet know why Selis, who was white, opened fire, Chief Shelley Zimmerman told reporters.
+The suspect, Peter Selis, 49, shot four black women, two black men and one Latino man Sunday, police said.
+Investigators don’t yet know why Selis, who was white, started shooting, Chief Shelley Zimmerman told reporters.

+The chief made a point of mentioning the race of the victims.
+When asked if detectives were investigating the shooting as a potential hate crime, Zimmerman said they were exploring all possible motives.

-Several victims underwent surgery, and others were in critical condition late Sunday, she said.
+Several victims underwent surgery, and some were in critical condition late Sunday, she said.
 One man was taken to the hospital after he broke his arm running away.

+Rikky Galiendes, 27, said he heard between eight to 10 gunshots around 6 p.m. and looked outside his sixth-story apartment in La Jolla, a quiet coastal community known for its pristine beaches and cliffside mansions.
+He spotted a man bleeding and running near the pool below.

 “When we looked over the balcony, he was just sitting down with a gun on his lap,” Galiendes said.
 “He was calm, you know.
 I mean from my perspective, the guy was ready to do whatever he was going to do.
 He shot at people having a good time and having a party.”